vespakoen/docs/validation.md

 	'email' => 'unique:users'

 In the example above, the *email* attribute will be checked for uniqueness on the *users* table.
-Need to verify uniqueness on a column name other than the attribute name?
-No problem:
+You may find the need to verify uniqueness on a column name other than the attribute name.
+This is possible.
+Here's an example:

 #### Specify a custom column name for the unique rule:

 	'email' => 'unique:users,email_address'

 Many times, when updating a record, you want to use the unique rule, but exclude the row being updated.
 For example, when updating a user's profile, you may allow them to change their e-mail address.
 But, when the *unique* rule runs, you want it to skip the given user since they may not have changed their address, thus causing the *unique* rule to fail.
-It's easy:
+Let's break it down:

 #### Forcing the unique rule to ignore a given ID: